 Plans must include refuse and recycling enclosures or locations.
-Indicate where recycling dumpsters will be located and accessed.
-All enclosure specifications must be in accordance with Ch 28 of the municipal code and the City's engineering standards manual.
+Indicate where recycling dumpsters will be located and accessed or provide the documentation from the City's Solid Waste Division indicating curb pick-up or other approved arrangement.
+All enclosure specifications must be in accordance with Chapter 28 of the municipal code and the City's engineering standards manual.